 5.2.2.
 At the end of the 3rd week, the tank shall be drained and refilled with fresh E10 reference fuel at a temperature of 18°C±8 °C at 40 +/-2 per cent of the nominal tank capacity.

-Within 6 to 36 hours, the last 6h at 20°C±2 °C the rig with the fuel system is placed in a a diurnal procedure shall be performed over a period of 24 hours, according to the procedure described in paragraph 5.7. of Annex 7 of UN/ECE Regulation No. 83.
+Within 6 to 36 hours, the rig with the fuel system shall be placed in an enclosure.
+The last 6 hours of this period shall be at an ambient temperature of 20 ± 2 °C. In the enclosure, a diurnal procedure shall be performed over a period of 24 hours, according to the procedure described in paragraph 5.7. of Annex 7 of UN/ECE Regulation No. 83.
 The fuel system shall be vented to the outside of the enclosure to eliminate the possibility of the tank venting emissions being counted as permeation.
 The HC emissions shall be measured and the value shall be recorded as HC3W.

 5.2.3.
 The rig with the fuel system shall be placed again in a room with a controlled temperature of 40°C +/-2 °C for the remaining 17 weeks.

 5.2.4.
-At the end of the remaining 17th week, the tank shall be drained and refilled with fresh reference fuel at a temperature of 18°C±8 °C at 40 +/-2 per cent of the nominal tank capacity.
+At the end of the 17th week, the tank shall be drained and refilled with fresh reference fuel at a temperature of 18°C±8 °C at 40 +/-2 per cent of the nominal tank capacity.

-Within 6 to 36 hours, the last 6h at 20°C±2 °C, the rig with the fuel system is placed in an enclosure.
-A diurnal procedure shall be performed over a period of 24 hours, according to the procedure described according to paragraph 5.7.
+Within 6 to 36 hours, the rig with the fuel system shall be placed in an enclosure.
+The last 6 hours of this period shall be at an ambient temperature of 20 ± 2 °C. In the enclosure, a diurnal procedure shall be performed over a period of 24 hours, according to the procedure described according to paragraph 5.7.
 Annex 7 of UN/ECE Regulation No. 83.
 The fuel system shall be vented to the outside of the enclosure to eliminate the possibility of the tank venting emissions being counted as permeation.
 The HC emissions shall be measured and the valueshall be recorded as HC20W.

 5.2.5.
 The PF is the difference between HC20W and HC3W in g/24h to 3 significant digits and calculated using the following equation: